huntkd/solar_system/README.md

 Running the Code:

-1. Set the number of earth days you want the simulation to run (the default is 1000)
+1. If you want to change the number of earth days you want the simulation to run (the default is 1000) change the global variable at the top of the planet class.
-2. If you want to add a new planet, create a new planet and plug in the parameters of the orbit
+2. If you want to add a new orbit, create a new planet and plug in the parameters of the planet's orbit
 3. Add the new planet to planet_list
 3. Run the code from the command line: python solar.py